lewkoowicz/device_registry/README.md

 - `DELETE /api/v1/session`: Log out a user
 - `POST /api/v1/devices/assign`: Assign a device to the current user
 - `POST /api/v1/devices/unassign`: Unassign a device from the current user
+- `GET /api/v1/devices`: Fetch all devices assigned to the current user
 - `GET /api/v1/csrf`: Get a CSRF token for authentication

 A complete Postman collection with all available endpoints has been included in the repository.
 To use this collection: